Rev Claire Clarke had planned to lead a mission team to South India, go on retreat, and visit other churches and clergy across the country.

 5. Church Festival for a weekend of worship

-"The other aspect to this time was the ability to be truly present with my family and friends.
+"The other aspect of this time was the ability to be truly present with my family and friends.
 My son was sitting his A-levels, and I was able to be there to help him revise.
-I had time with most of my extended family including visiting my cousin who I haven’t seen for 20 years.
-This time was very precious to me as I got to invest in relationships which are so important."
+I had time with most of my extended family, including visiting my cousin whom I haven’t seen for 20 years.
+This time was very precious to me as I got to invest in relationships that are so important."